Azure/bicep-registry-modules/modules/network/private-dns-zone/README.md

 # Azure Private DNS zones

-Azure Private DNS provides a reliable, secure DNS service to manage.
+Azure Private DNS is a hosting service for Private DNS domains that provides name resolution.

 ## Description